(edited)

 Viewed in this context, we begin to see how critical data visualization is moving forward — how much we will rely upon it to light our way as we move forward into the age of data.

-This is not some frivolous endeavor — this is not the art of creating pretty pictures to distract our attention for a few moments — instead, data visualization is the key that we can use to unlock the data at hand and to really understand the narratives we are presented with.
+This is not some frivolous endeavor — this is not the art of creating pretty pictures to distract our attention for a few moments — instead, data visualization is the key that we can use to unlock the data at hand and to understand the narratives we are presented with.
 It’s not just useful — it’s invaluable.

 Find out how data visualization can make a huge difference in your daily workload and overall effectiveness.